William Yorzyk: 1956 Olympic Gold medal

+Later achievements in swimming and medicine

-Yorzyk continued to swim competitively while he attended medical school at the University of Toronto.
-Yorzyk served as a physician in the United States Air Force Medical Corps and was commissioned a captain.
-He won the U.S. AAU indoor championship in the 220-yard butterfly in 1958.
-He was awarded the university's Bickle Prize as its outstanding student-athlete in 1958 and 1959.
+Yorzyk continued to swim competitively while he attended medical school at the University of Toronto, where he qualified as an anesthesiologist.
+He then served as a physician in the United States Air Force Medical Corps and was commissioned a captain.
+He won the U.S. AAU indoor championship in the 220-yard butterfly in 1958, and was awarded the university's Bickle Prize as its outstanding student-athlete in 1958 and 1959.

+Yorzyk returned to the Olympic Games in 1964 as associate physician to the US delegation.

-Yorzyk was inducted into the International Swimming Hall of Fame as an "Honor Swimmer" in 1971.
+He was inducted into the International Swimming Hall of Fame as an "Honor Swimmer" in 1971.

+Death

 William Yorzyk died on 2 September 2020, aged 87.